 Our gene therapy product candidates are based on a novel technology that makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval.
-No gene therapy product has been approved in the United States and only a few such products have been approved in the European Union.
+Only a few gene therapy products have been approved in the United States, the European Union or elsewhere.